Upcoming Events & Deadlines

 Letters of inquiry must be received no later than 5 p.m.
 Pacific Standard Time on January 22, 2021.

-Media Arts and Performing Arts letters will be reviewed separately by up to four readers.
+Letters of inquiry will be reviewed separately by up to ten readers.

 Read our review criteria here.

-From among the letters of inquiry received in each category, the Creative Work Fund will invite approximately 25 collaborating artists and organizations to submit more detailed proposals and provide a summary of the readers’ comments.
+From among the letters of inquiry received the Creative Work Fund will invite approximately 50 collaborating artists and organizations to submit more detailed proposals and provide a summary of reader comments.
 Full proposals restate and expand upon the ideas presented in the letter of inquiry, incorporate responses to the reader comments, and include documentation illustrating the quality of artist work, detailed budgets, and additional background information about the organization.